bitcoin-sv/ts-sdk/API.md

 + **requireMinimal**
   + If true, non-minimally encoded values will throw an error.
 + **maxNumSize**
   + The maximum allowed size for the number.
 If not provided, defaults to 4.
-This is useful for deprecated CHECKLOCKTIMEVERIFY where up to 5 byte long numbers are allowed.

 Throws